Mental Health Counseling Services

 To make an appointment with the MHWC you can call or email the Center, please see our contact information at the bottom of the page.

 New students that would like to make ongoing appointments with the MHWC must fill out the following forms and return them before an appointment can be made.
 These can be returned electronically by email at this time.
 For assistance with these forms, please call or email the Center.

 - Mental Health and Wellness Center Consent for Treatment

 - Mental Health and Wellness Center Client Information Form

 - MHWC Formulario de informacion del Cliente

-The Mental Health and Wellness Center (MHWC) is offering a series of free student workshops in Fall 2021 in response to the many mental health stressors students are facing.
-The workshops will be held virtually on Tuesday's from 10:30-11:30am beginning in week 2.
-Please register below to attend:
+The Mental Health and Wellness Center (MHWC) offered a series of free student workshops in Fall 2021 in response to the many mental health stressors students are facing.
+The Center is happy to provide recordings of those workshops for you to view at your convenience below.